How to make money from Instagramming your revision notes

 It’s fascinating to see how many people are influenced just from pictures of my study space and anecdotes in my captions.

-It's not all about Instagram though, Legally Studies also has over 7,000 followers on YouTube where she vlogs about studying and exam season.
+It's not all about Instagram, though.
+Legally Studies also has thousands of followers on YouTube where she vlogs about studying and exam season.

 Making money from studygrams

-Of course, having thousands of followers is more than just an ego boost – it can also be a great bank balance boost if you know what to do.
+Of course, having thousands of followers is more than just an ego boost – it can also be a great way to make money if you know how.

-Legally Studies has featured giveaways and sponsored content in Instagram posts to turn her studygram account into a money-making venture.
+Han has featured giveaways and sponsored content in her Legally Studies Instagram posts to turn her studygram account into a money-making venture.

 Using her skills in organisation and revision planning, Legally Studies has also made timetables, plans and calendars which you can buy from her website.

-It takes some hard work and dedication, but Instagram can be a great source of extra revenue while at university.
+It takes some hard work and dedication, but Instagram can be a great, if not slightly unusual, way to make money at university.

 Legally Studies isn't the only student turning pretty revision notes into a thriving studygram.

-As an A-level student Emily Studies, had around 124,000 followers with her super neat handwriting and sparkling revision notes.
-Now, as a first-year medical student, she's got over 160,000.
+As an A Level student, Emily Studies had around 124,000 followers with her super neat handwriting and sparkling revision notes.
+Now, as a medical student, she's almost doubled her follower count.

 You can also make pretty good money from selling your old books – our guide talks you through the best places to sell them.